DHSTTOS/documents/implementation/code_maintenance.md

 ## Back-end:

-To build the back-end, use maven with build target "clean compile assembly:single".
+To build the back-end, use maven with build goals "clean compile assembly:single".
 This should produce the file target/adininspector-backend-0.0.1-SNAPSHOT-jar-with-dependencies.jar

+## Front-end

+see frontend/README.md